jQAssistant/jqassistant/_posts/2014-06-28-find-junit-assertions-without-a-message.md

   LineNumber
 ```

-This statement with a slightly modified return clause can also be used as a constraint in a rules file:
+This statement with a slightly modified return clause can also be used as a constraint in a jQAssistant rules file:

 ```
 <jqa:jqassistant-rules